 Recovery from addiction is long and tedious.
 The individuals working through their substance abuse disorders experience a number of changes both during and after treatment.
-Most of the time, these changes reflect a pattern that has since become a model for the addiction recovery process: the Transtheoretical Model, also called the Six Stages of Change.
+Most of the time, these changes reflect a pattern that has since become a model for the addiction recovery process.
+This is called the Transtheoretical Model, or the Six Stages of Change.

-The Transtheoretical Model (the Six Stages of Change) was developed and published by James O. Prochaska, Ph.D. and Carlo DiClemente, Ph.D.
+James O. Prochaska, Ph.D. and Carlo DiClemente, Ph.D. originally developed and published The Transtheoretical Model (the Six Stages of Change).
 This biopsychosocial model offers a unique insight into the process of purposeful behavior adjustments and reformation of poor habits— like substance abuse, for example.
-Rather than focusing only on specific aspects of change (i.e., social influences, biological factors, etc.), the Six Stages examines and includes elements from other similar theories to create a comprehensive outline of general changes that focus more on the “big picture.”
+Rather than focusing only on specific aspects of change, the Six Stages focus more on the big picture.
 In fact, the Six Stages model of behavioral change:

 - Incorporates information gathered from over 35 years of scientific research and observational studies

 - Utilizes the results of research that had a budget of over $80 million in grants

 - Was constructed after the co-developers examined the results for over 150,000 research participants

 - Is used by behavioral science professionals all over the world

 Aside from addiction recovery, the Six Stages also apply to a variety of other perceivably negative behaviors.
 The flexibility of this theory’s application is what gave it its name: transtheoretical.
 Still, most professionals use this model to examine cases of substance abuse and recovery.
 In William Morrow’s Changing for Good, Prochaska and DiClemente break down their model into the six titular stages.
 In order, these stages are pre-contemplation, contemplation, preparation, action, maintenance, and termination.